403rd Security Division: Formation

 The division was formed on 15 March 1941 near Neusalz in Silesia, in the VIII Military District, from the staff of Division z.b.V.
 403 and elements of the 213th Infantry Division.

 1941

 In 1941, the division fought in the Battle of Moscow and the Battle of Smolensk as part of the Army Group Reserve.
 During this period, the division was used against the civilian population and burned down numerous villages.

 1942

 At the beginning of 1942, the fallback line of the division was broken by the Red Army near Toropets.
 In the summer of 1942, the division partook in actions against Jews in eastern Ukraine.

 1943

-At the beginning of 1943 the division was split into parts, with one part being assigned to the XXIVth Army Corps of the 2nd Panzer Army and the other to the XXXXth Army Corps assigned to the 4th Army.
+At the beginning of 1943 the division was split into parts, with one part being assigned to the XXIVth Panzer Corps of the 2nd Panzer Army and the other to the XXXXth Army Corps assigned to the 4th Army.
 On 31 May 1943 in southern Russia, the division was dissolved.

 The division staff moved to Bergen in June 1943 and became the staff of the 265th Infantry Division.